pivotal-cf-experimental/docs-utility-scripts/scribe/scribe.md

 Requirements

 scribe
-	report 							Also shows any stashed changes on story branch [-v] verbose calls diff
+	report [-v]	Shows any stashed changes on story branch -v 	Calls diff
-	diff
+	diff     	Shows changes

+	pull [-v]
-	pull 							Pulls current (CODE SMELL: pull should only be done on master, prior to,	... yes?)
+		Pulls current (CODE SMELL: pull should only be done on master, prior to,	... yes?)
-		[-v] 						Verbose shows git conflict messages
+		-v 		Verbose shows git conflict messages

 	story 		Shows all stories in flight (perhaps branches are stored as 'SCRIBE-branch-name-and-id') [branch-and-story-id]		Starts new story
 	commit 'commit message'
 	master							Puts all branches back to master, stashing all changes (or committing them with 'wip')